 Moreover, transcendental claims have been given a more prominent role within recent Anglo-American ethical theory, largely through the work of Alan Gewirth and Christine Korsgaard.
 These arguments start not from claims about truth and communication, but from claims about our nature as human agents, and what we must then presuppose about the moral status of ourselves and others.
 As in epistemology, the promise of such arguments in ethics has generated much interest and attention.
 For illustration, we will discuss a transcendental argument in ethics proposed by Korsgaard.
 (For Gewirth, see Gewirth 1981; Beyleveld 1991; and Illies 2003: 93–128.)

-Korsgaard’s use of a transcendental argument in fact forms only part of a wider response to skeptical worries about the demands of morality (‘the normative question’), and is deployed merely to convince the skeptic that her own humanity has value, from which a further argument concerning the publicity of reasons is used to show that she must also then value the humanity of others.
+Korsgaard’s use of a transcendental argument in fact forms only part of a wider response to sceptical worries about the demands of morality (‘the normative question’), and is deployed merely to convince the sceptic that her own humanity has value, from which a further argument concerning the publicity of reasons is used to show that she must also then value the humanity of others.
 The transcendental argument that Korsgaard proposes is modelled on a position which she finds in Kant and which she outlines as follows:

 [Kant] started from the fact that when we make a choice we must regard its object as good.
 His point is the one I have been making—that being human we must endorse our impulses before we can act on them.
 He asked what it is that makes these objects good, and, rejecting one form of realism, he decided that the goodness was not in the objects themselves.
 Were it not for our desires and inclinations—and for the various physiological, psychological, and social conditions which gave rise to those desires and inclinations—we would not find their objects good.
 Kant saw that we take things to be important because they are important to us—and he concluded that we must therefore take ourselves to be important.
 In this way, the value of humanity itself is implicit in every human choice.
 If complete normative scepticism is to be avoided—if there is such a thing as a reason for action—then humanity, as the source of all reasons and values, must be valued for its own sake.
 (Korsgaard 1996: 122)